 On this day in 1755 or 1757, Alexander Hamilton was born in the Caribbean.
 If you need a quick primer on Hamilton, here are the essential facts about him.

 1. Where is Nevis and why do we care?

 Hamilton was born on January 11, in either 1755 or 1757, on the island of Nevis in the British West Indies.
 (There is a dispute among historians about his actual birth year.)
 Today, Nevis and St. Kitts are one country, known as the Federation of Saint Kitts and Nevis.
 His father was from Scotland; his mother from Nevis.
-Hamilton left the island as a teenager to live in North America.
+Hamilton left the region as a teenager to live in North America.

-In August 1772, Hamilton’s letter to his father about a hurricane that struck Nevis was reprinted in a newspaper, the Royal Danish American Gazette.
+In August 1772, Hamilton’s letter to his father about a hurricane that struck Saint Croix was reprinted in a newspaper, the Royal Danish American Gazette.
 The locals were so impressed that they took up a collection to send Hamilton to a college in the British North American colonies.
 Princeton rejected Hamilton, but King’s College (later known as Columbia) accepted him.